 South Sudan is the world’s newest nation, and one of the world’s most fragile states.
-Years of war and violence mean education has been severely disrupted for generations.
+Years of war and violence mean education in South Sudan has been severely disrupted for generations.
 Only 27% of adults are literate, and prospects for children are dire.

 In South Sudan 70% of children aged between 6 and 17 have never set foot in a classroom.
 Only 10% of children manage to complete primary education – one of the worst completion rates in the world.

-The biggest problem for South Sudan is a lack of trained teachers.
-We are working with the rural Diocese of Wau, where there were only two trained teachers across their 13 primary schools, and a group of seven trainees.
-With no teachers, no children can receive the education they desperately need.
+One of the biggest challenges is a lack of trained teachers.
+We are working with the rural Diocese of Wau, which initially had only two trained teachers across their 13 primary schools, and a group of seven trainees.
+Without good teachers, no children can receive the education they desperately need.

 This is compounded by the violence and unrest militia groups bring to these poor communities.
 Thousands of young people join militia groups every year in the absence of any other source of livelihood, creating a vicious cycle of destruction.

-What is Global Care doing in South Sudan?
+What is Global Care doing to fight child poverty in South Sudan?

-We put young people who have completed secondary school, or who are in the latter stages of secondary education, through a three-year teacher-training programme.
+We put young people who have completed secondary school through a three-year teacher-training programme.
 Trainee teachers teach in the mornings, and train in the afternoons.
 Through the programme, we are already beginning to improve the quality of education.

 The teacher training programme also addresses another huge challenge – providing viable employment for young people.
 By giving an alternative to joining the militia, we hope to begin building peace for families and communities who have experienced so much suffering.